daffidwilde/matching/docs/discussion/hospital_resident/algorithm.rst

 originally presented in :cite:`GS62` but further work was done to improve on these algorithms in later years :cite:`DF81`, :cite:`Rot84`.
 Unlike the algorithm for SM, this algorithm takes a different form depending on the desired optimality of the solution.

-Below are the resident-optimal and hospital-optimal algorithms for finding a unique, stable matching for an instance of HR.
+Below are resident-optimal and hospital-optimal algorithms for finding a unique, stable matching for an instance of HR.
+Each algorithm was taken from :cite:`GI89`.

 Resident-optimal
 ++++++++++++++++